aconstlink/natus_suites/README.md

 ## 30_0_array_object
 Tests and shows how to use an array object by doing the so called "vertex pulling" in the platform shader.
 Additional geometry data is pulled from an array buffer in the shader for further transformation.
 The shader pulls translation, rotation and color information from the array object.
 Array objects can be used to transfer alot of data to the GPU and decouple it from the geometry.
 So the geometry just needs to be present a few time or even only a single time but can be rendered many times by accessing the array object arbitrarilly in the shader.
 ## 30_1_array_object
 Does the same as the last test but uses nsl only.
+The image shows the test application rendering many cubes with just one render call but accesses all the data within the shader.
+In this example, there is a one-to-one ratio of cubes and data per cube.
+It always is a trade off runtime cost versus memory cost.
+So this test uses more memory but only call the render function once.
 ![Array Object]( images/array_object.jpg )
 ## 31_0_texture_array
 Tests and shows how to use a texture buffer.
 The app loads four images and allows access in the shaders through a texture array.
 The shaders are implemented as platform shaders directly.